dpoggi/rack-olark/README.md

 Note that in order to use custom Olark JavaScript options, you may have to revert to using hashrocket syntax.

 ## Acknowledgements
 Code from rack/google-analytics has been used liberally and expanded/trimmed down where needed.
-Mucho thanks to Lee Hambley and other cool rack/google-analytics bros.
+Mucho thanks to Lee Hambley and other rack/google-analytics folks.

 ## Copyright
 Copyright (C) 2011 Dan Poggi.
 MIT License, see LICENSE for details.